Huashen87/Huashen87/README.md

-Hi I'm Huashen87, a junior software engineer.
+Hi I'm Huashen87, a software engineer.

 I'm interesting in Web development and Game development.